chaitanyaRathod14/FLOWX-AI-Receivables-Recovery-Optimizer/README.md

 - Default policies
 - Tenant-specific data

-This prevents data from different businesses from being mixed.
+This allows different businesses to use the platform independently while keeping their data isolated.

 ---